 The media interest in a major incident can continue well beyond the initial response period.
 In these circumstances, when the multi-agency operation to deal with the media has been stood down, the focus of media interest may switch to HSE as it investigates the cause and any criminal culpability.

 There may be considerable interest in the outcome of the investigation and impatience for it to conclude.
-It is important to maintain regular contact with HSE Press Office and provide regular updates.
-As there is a possibility that criminal charges could be brought, only a limited amount of information will normally be able to be disclosed and this should be agreed with Press Office.
+It is important to maintain regular contact with HSE’s Media and Campaigns team and provide regular updates.
+As there is a possibility that criminal charges could be brought, only a limited amount of information will normally be able to be disclosed and this should be agreed with the Media and Campaigns team.

 Emergency Planning Unit has responsibility for monitoring, exercising and reviewing, as appropriate, HSE’s emergency arrangements.
 This includes considering experiences and lessons learnt from and tests or real incidents and ensuring these are disseminated.